Dharun-64/Dharun-64/README.md

 - 👋 Hi, I’m @Dharun-64
 - 👀 I’m interested in ...
 Programming
 - 🌱 I’m currently learning ...
-Python kivy
+Python, Java, Web Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...